Investing in Doma Holdings Inc. (DOMA) is a safe bet with a significant edge - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
-A recent insider transaction in this stock occurred on Aug 31 when Simkoff Maxwell sold 18,972 shares for $0.60 per share.
-The transaction valued at 11,402 led to the insider holds 47,253,275 shares of the business.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+A recent insider transaction in this stock occurred on Sep 07 when Simkoff Maxwell sold 25,891 shares for $0.54 per share.
+The transaction valued at 13,929 led to the insider holds 47,093,275 shares of the business.

 Valuation Measures: